 Here is an example: Can_SonarYnadaMas_VS^W

 The first block of three or four letters is an abbreviation of the name of the composer or performer of the song.
 I have a list of all abbreviations.
 If there is demand I can upload it.

 After the __ follows a sensibly shortened version of the title, followed by another __ and a capital letter, which refers to the styles of Tango.

 __V for Vals… __M for Milonga… __C or Cj for Canjengue or __Cd for Candombe.
 Rarely you will find __F for Fusion, some new Tangos, which include styling features from the country of the composer…. and very extremely seldom __N for (can’t say the word).
 An S after the style indicator means it’s a song.

-When there is nothing after the title, except an __S, it means the piece is a ‘normal’ Tango (with an __S, it’s a song).
+When there is nothing after the title it means the piece is a ‘normal’ Tango.
+Of course, sometimes there follows an __S, which means it’s a song.